 - Institutional services, to help meet campus care needs and administrative costs.

 The Reunion Gift is comprised of two separate components: current gifts which provide support to the University today (made during the current fiscal year) and future gifts which will provide support in years to come.
 Please consider making a gift in both categories in honor of your Reunion.

 The timeframe for current gifts begins July 1 following your Reunion fiscal year and continuing until June 30 of your Reunion fiscal year.
 Pledges for gifts that will be fulfilled within the four years following your Reunion are also included.
 Current gifts include the following:

-- Annual Fund gifts and pledges, as well as BUC Club gifts and pledges
+- Annual Giving gifts and pledges, as well as BUC Club gifts and pledges

 - Gifts or pledges of cash, securities, mutual funds, IRA account distributions or other liquid assets

 - Life income gifts established or pledged, including:

 - Charitable remainder trusts (minimum gift of $100,000 if Barry University is to serve as trustee)

 - Distributions or grants from charitable lead trusts, donor advised funds or family foundations